tchaase/research-internship-2022/README.md

 ### Structure and content

+The "content folder" includes all the information!
+Inside there, any descriptions of the purpose of the project will be within the folder "markdown".
+The "code" folder contains all the code, for now this includes only the data exploration and the linear model.
+The "open lab folder" contains documentation of this project and the progress of the project.
 Within the "data" folder, all the relevant data for this project is stored.
-The "code" folder contains all the code.
-The "open lab folder" will contain documentation of this project and the progress of the project.

-### Further resources

-*In progress*

 ### Acknowledgements

-I would like to thank [Peer Herholz](https://github.com/PeerHerholz), Michael Ernst and all the others from [Fiebach lab](http://www.fiebachlab.org/).
+I would like to thank [Peer Herholz](https://github.com/PeerHerholz), [Michael Ernst](https://github.com/M-earnest) and all the others from [Fiebach lab](http://www.fiebachlab.org/).